tphang/capybara-accessible/README.md

     Capybara.default_driver = :accessible
     Capybara.javascript_driver = :accessible

+We suggest that you use [pry-rescue with pry-stack_explorer](https://github.com/ConradIrwin/pry-rescue) to debug the accessibility failures in the DOM.

 ### Disabling audits
 You can disable audits on individual tests by tagging the example or group as `inaccessible: true`, and configuring Rspec like so: